robcarver17/pysystemtrade/docs/production.md

 ### Logging

-Logging in pysystemtrade is done via loggers.
+pysystemtrade uses the [Python logging module](https://docs.python.org/3.8/library/logging.html).
 See the [user guide for more detail](/docs/backtesting.md#logging).
 The logging levels are:

 ```
-self.log.msg("this is a normal message")
+self.log.debug("this is a message at level DEBUG")
-self.log.terse("not really used in production code since everything is logged by default, but if we were only running log=terse then you'd see this but not normal .msg")
+self.log.info("this is a message at level INFO")
-self.log.warn("this is a warning message means something unexpected has happened but probably no big deal")
+self.log.warning("this is a warning message means something unexpected has happened but probably no big deal")
 self.log.error("this error message means something bad but recoverable has happened")
 self.log.critical("this critical message will always be printed, and an email will be sent to the user if emails are set up.
 Use this if user action is required, or if a process cannot continue")
 ```